 I understand now I wasn’t always doing it for the right reasons…

 The wins were to appease my gods – teachers, trainers, owners, and bosses.

 I was seeking a metaphoric gold star to prove, not that I was good at riding, but that I was worthy of loving and existing.

 How to Stop Being a People Pleaser & Take Control of Your life

-Winning rosettes, cups, and money didn’t get me praise or love from those gods, it just meant that I didn’t get criticised, punished, nagged or worse – ignored for not being good enough.
+Winning rosettes, cups, and money didn’t get me praise or love from those gods; it just meant that I didn’t get criticized, punished, nagged or worse – ignored for not being good enough.